writememe/BlgNetAutoSol/3_Data_Models/README.md

 | EOS     | Type 0                  |
 ^ Unsure, tested on version junosv-firefly 12.1X44-D20.3.

 There is two ways to get the encrypted passwords.
 The first and easiest way is to configure a dummy BGP neighbor with your desired clear-text password.
-Then, use that value in your host_vars file.
+Then, show the output and use the encrypted password as the value in your host_vars file.

 The second way is to modify the Jinja2 `roles/routing/templates/{{os}}/routing.j2` template to deploy your BGP password in clear-text.
 If you have password encryption turned on, it will then display the encrypted password for use in your host_vars file.